LingyuLi-math/starter-academic/content/publication/fourth/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computational and Structural Biotechnology Journal*
+publication: In *Advances in Difference Equations*
-publication_short: In *COMPUT STRUCT BIOTEC*
+publication_short: In *ADV DIFFER EQU-NY*

-abstract: The analytical solution of the convection diffusion equation is considered by two-dimensional Fourier transform and the inverse Fourier transform.
-To get the numerical solution, the Crank-Nicolson finite difference method is constructed, which is second-order accurate in time and space.
-Numerical simulation shows excellent agreement with the analytical solution.
-The dynamic visualization of the simulating results is realized on ArcGIS platform.
-This work provides a quick and intuitive decision-making basis for water resources protection, especially in dealing with water pollution emergencies.
+abstract: A fourth order compact finite difference scheme of two-dimensional convection diffusion equation is proposed to solving groundwater pollution problems.
+A suitable scheme is constructed to simulate the law of movement of pollutants in the medium, which is spatially fourth-order accurate and temporally second-order accurate.
+The matrix form and solving methods for the linear system of equations are discussed.
+The theoretical analysis of unconditionally stable character of the scheme is verified by the Fourier amplification factor method.
+Numerical experiments are given to demonstrate efficiency and accuracy of the scheme proposed, and shows excellent agreement with the exact solution.
 # Summary.
 An optional shortened abstract.
-summary: In this work, we provide the numerical simulation of groundwater pollution problems based on convection diffusion equation.
+summary: In this work, fourth order compact finite difference scheme of two-dimensional convection diffusion equation to solve groundwater pollution problems
 tags: []

 # Display this page in the Featured widget?